kernelci/kernelci-pipeline/README.md

 Please refer to the [pipeline design documentation](https://kernelci.org/docs/api/overview/#pipeline-design) for more details.

-To use it, first start the API.
+To use it, first, start the API.
 Then start the services in this repository on the same host.

 Follow instructions to [add a token and start the services](https://kernelci.org/docs/api/getting-started/#setting-up-a-pipeline-instance).